Watson Institute for International and Public Affairs

 Costs of War project

-The Costs of War project conducts and publishes research to facilitate debate about the ongoing consequences of the United States post-9/11 wars in Afghanistan, Iraq and elsewhere; the costs of the U.S. global military footprint; and the domestic effects of U.S. military spending.
+The Costs of War project conducts and publishes research about the ongoing consequences of the United States post-9/11 wars in Afghanistan, Iraq and elsewhere; the costs of global U.S. military operations; and the domestic effects of U.S. military spending.
 Created in 2010 and housed at Brown University’s Watson Institute for International and Public Affairs, the Costs of War project builds on the work of over 60 scholars, experts, human rights advocates, and physicians from around the world.

-We aim to raise awareness and foster discussion by providing the fullest possible account of the human, economic, political, and environmental costs of U.S. militarism, laying the foundation for better informed U.S. foreign and domestic policies.
+We aim to raise awareness and foster public debate by providing the fullest possible account of the human, economic, political, and environmental costs of U.S. militarism, laying the foundation for better informed U.S. foreign and domestic policies.

 Research Goals:

-• To account for the wars’ costs in human lives and the consequences for immediate and long-term public health and wellbeing, both in the U.S. and in the war zones;
+• To account for wars’ costs in human lives and the consequences for public health and wellbeing, both in the U.S. and in the war zones;

-• To describe the scope of the U.S. global military footprint and its political and social impact in the U.S. and around the world;
+• To describe the scope of U.S. global military operations and their human, economic, political and social impacts in the U.S. and around the world;

 • To examine the environmental and ecological impact of the U.S. global military presence, including military carbon emissions;